Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 The 98% Problem: Why Most Website Visitors Disappear Without a Trace

-Here’s a number that should stop you in your tracks: research shows that approximately 98% of website visitors leave without taking any action — no purchase, no signup, no contact.
+Here’s a number that should stop you in your tracks: research shows that approximately 98% of website visitors leave without taking any action.
+No purchase, no signup, no contact.

 That means for every 100 people who find your site, roughly 98 of them close the tab and move on with their day.
 Most websites have this issue since they’re built to be read, not to engage.